Dan Patrick (politician): Abortion

-Patrick opposes abortion and supported Texas' "Mandatory Ultrasound Bill", a bill signed into law in May 2011 by Governor Perry, which requires women seeking abortion to have a sonogram of the fetus taken at least twenty-four hours before the abortion is performed.
+Patrick opposes abortion and authored Texas' "Mandatory Ultrasound Bill", a bill signed into law in May 2011 by Governor Perry, which requires women seeking abortion to have a sonogram of the fetus taken at least twenty-four hours before the abortion is performed.
+Patrick purported that the bill might stop more than 15,000 abortions annually with an estimated goal of eliminating one in five abortions.
+Regarding his estimation, Patrick stated the following: "There's no other piece of legislation anywhere else in the country that has that kind of impact...
+I don't take credit for it.
+It's God's hands."

+Patrick's Mandatory Ultrasound Bill was initially halted by an injunction issued in Zurawski v.
+State of Texas, a legal challenge headed by the New York-based Center for Reproductive Rights.
+On January 10, 2012, the United States Court of Appeals for the Fifth Circuit ruled in Texas' favor and the law was allowed to take effect.

 Patrick opposes abortion in cases of incest and rape.
 In January 2014, when he was asked about exceptions to outlawing abortion, Patrick said, "The only exception would be if the life of the mother was truly in danger…but that is rare."

 Education

 Patrick supports increasing the number of charter schools in the state.

 In February 2011, Patrick, who at the time was vice chairman of the Texas senate's Committee on Education, spoke in favor of cutting an unspecified number of non-teaching positions from the state's public school districts, citing positions such as "math department supervisors" or "curriculum experts".
 At the time, Patrick cited a statistic later determined to be misleading by PolitiFact that Texas's 1,200+ public school districts, considered as a group, are the fifth-largest employer in the world.

 Patrick has supported placing creationism within the public school curriculum in Texas, despite court rulings that such a policy would violate the First Amendment to the United States Constitution.

 In 2019, Patrick pushed to increase Texas teachers' paychecks by $5,000.

 In 2021, Patrick supported legislation to prevent public schools from requiring that students read writings by prominent civil rights figures, such as Susan B. Anthony, Cesar Chavez, and Martin Luther King Jr., when covering women’s suffrage and the civil rights movement in social studies classes.

 In 2022, Patrick pledged to end tenure for new hires at Texas public universities.
 He also said that he intended to revoke tenure for faculty who teach critical race theory.
+He supported 2023 legislation banning diversity, equity and inclusion offices at public universities.

+In April 2025, Patrick championed the passage of Senate Bill 2, a school voucher program that established education savings accounts using public funds for private school tuition.